ch1bo/garmin-otp-authenticator/README.md

 Using the same approach as above, previously exported key data can be imported again via the Widget settings.
 On every widget start, all available data is loaded and cleared from the corresponding settings entry.

+## Text input

+* If available the native text picker is used as it allows for most convenient text entry, even via remote typing from smartphone.
+* To use the builtin text input, opt-in via app settings ("Use legacy text input")
+* Controls of legacy text input
+  - Use up/down or swipe to switch characters
+  - Tap or the select button picks a character
+  - Swipe back or back button deletes a character
+  - Long press the screen or the select button first asks confirmation, and if long pressed again, continues

 ## Steam guard

 This app does support the steam guard authentication code scheme.
 However,